Teach Your Dog to Swim

 Teaching your Dog How to Swim

-TEACH YOUR DOG THE ONLY PLACE HE CAN EVER ENTER AND EXIT THE SWIMMING POOL IS BY THE STEPS OR RAMP (See below for the dog ramp for pool.).
+TEACH YOUR DOG THE ONLY PLACE HE CAN EVER ENTER AND EXIT THE SWIMMING POOL IS BY THE STEPS OR RAMP.
+Here's a link for a dog ramp for a swimming pool.

 Put a large vertical marker that moves (such as a plant or a flag) by the steps so he can easily orient himself.
 As you are teaching him to swim, repeat each one of the following stages a gazillion times before moving to the next stage.
 You can reward your dog at each stage by giving him a treat or his favorite toy.